 New (Sixth) Edition, Faber & Faber, reprinted 1948 (MCMXLVIII) (or later).
 Note this is the second "reprint" of the "new edition".
 It is the last version containing any new changes.
 All subsequent Faber reprints were of this version, and will do just as well.
 These and the intermediate editions tend to be a bit cheaper than the Third.

 French edition, 1948.
 Le Temps et le Rêve is translated by Eugene de Veaux and published by Seuil.
 It is the closest we have to Dunne's final intentions.
-The two friends worked together closely, with the bilingual de Veauce putting forward various improvements that Dunne wanted to adopt in his own language. de Veauce was able to incorporate more of them into his translation that the increasingly infirm Dunne was in the original English, which was "reprinted" that same year.
+The two friends worked together closely, with the bilingual de Veauce putting forward many improvements that Dunne then wanted to adopt in his own language as well. de Veauce was able to incorporate far more of them into his translation that the increasingly infirm Dunne was in the original English, which was "reprinted" that same year.

 Fate, November and December 1952.
 Condensed extracts from Dunne's accounts of his dreams.
 Illustrated with original artwork.
 A bit of fun, though the gratuitous cover art offends today's gender equality.
 Useful if you are studying his influence on postwar F&SF writers.